 Benchmarking standards, driving alignment, and building trust

-To support companies in their supply chain due diligence, The Consumer Goods Forum (CGF) launched the Sustainable Supply Chain Initiative (SSCI) in 2017 to recognise third-party audit schemes and programmes that cover key sustainability requirements and apply relevant governance and verification.
-Through a comprehensive benchmarking process built on criteria developed by CGF members and expert stakeholders, the SSCI currently recognises audit and certification programmes that meet industry expectations on social sustainability, and will later focus on environmental sustainability as well.
+To support companies in their supply chain due diligence, The Consumer Goods Forum (CGF) launched the Sustainable Supply Chain Initiative (SSCI) in 2017 to recognise third-party auditing, monitoring and certification schemes and programmes that cover key sustainability requirements and apply relevant governance and verification.
+Through a comprehensive benchmarking process built on criteria developed by CGF members and expert stakeholders, the SSCI currently recognises independent auditing, monitoring and certification programmes that meet industry expectations on social sustainability, and will later focus on environmental sustainability as well.
 As a result, the SSCI is able to provide trusted guidance to organisations on which schemes are credible and trustworthy.

 It was created by replicating the successful approach taken by the CGF’s Global Food Safety Initiative (GFSI) for recognising standards and builds off the work of the CGF’s previous initiative on supply chain compliance, the Global Social Compliance Programme (GSCP).
-In 2020, in-line with the CGF’s new global strategy, the SSCI became a key Coalition of Action.
+In 2020, in-line with the CGF’s new global strategy, the SSCI became a key Coalition of Action for our industry.

 Learn more about how the SSCI supports companies and organisations in their supply chain due diligence in this new short video:

 The SSCI is not another social compliance standard or certification scheme; instead, it seeks to align different schemes on industry-defined expectations for sustainability and provide buyers and suppliers with clear guidance on which schemes cover key sustainability requirements and apply relevant governance and verification practices.
-It helps ensure confidence in sustainable sourcing; reduces audit duplication, complexity and cost for all stakeholders; and ultimately drives positive social and environmental impacts on the ground.
+It helps ensure confidence in sustainable sourcing, enables the limitation of audit duplication, reduces complexity and cost for all stakeholders; and ultimately drives positive social and environmental impacts on the ground.

-By demonstrating alignment with the SSCI criteria and achieving SSCI recognition, audit and certification scheme owners signal a strong commitment to raising the bar in their certification process while driving harmonisation and alignment within the consumer goods industry as a whole.
+By demonstrating alignment with the SSCI criteria and achieving SSCI recognition, third-party auditing, monitoring and certification scheme owners signal a strong commitment to raising the bar in their certification process while driving harmonisation and alignment within the consumer goods industry as a whole.

-Support companies in their supply chain due diligence by recognising robust schemes that drive positive change and address sustainability compliance issues
+Support companies in their supply chain due diligence and build trust in sustainability standards worldwide